 Condition requirement Means of monitoring during period under review Compliance achieved?
-6. Offensive, objectionable, dangerous and noxious odours, dust or ambient levels of any other contaminant prohibited Inspection and off site observations.
+2. Consent to be exercised in accordance with application documentation Inspection and liaison with consent holder Yes 3.
+One months' notice required by Council/ NPDC requesting/advising of changes to the operation and management or closure plans Site inspection and review of plans on file.
+Latest plan dated August 2017 Yes 4.
+Maintain and adhere to the landfill operations and management plan Plan provided.
+Latest plan dated August 2017 Yes 5.
+The conditions of the consent prevail over any potential contradictions with the management plan N/A N/A 6.
+Offensive, objectionable, dangerous and noxious odours, dust or ambient levels of any other contaminant prohibited Inspection and off site observations.
 Ambient air quality monitoring for methane and hydrogen sulphide Yes 7.
 Burning prohibited Site inspection Yes 8.
 Significant adverse effects on any ecosystem is prohibited Site inspection and off site observations Yes 9.
 Specifies records to be kept by consent holder in the event of a complaint Site inspection and liaison with consent holder.
 No complaints received by NPDC or the Council Yes 10.
-Optional review provision re environmental effects No further provision for review prior to expiry N/A erall assessment of consent compliance pect of this consent High Overall assessment of administrative performance in respect of this consent High
+Optional review provision re environmental effects No further provision for review prior to expiry N/A erall assessment of consent complianc pect of this consent High erall assessment of administrative perf ormance in respect of this consent High